History of the Ming dynasty: Rise of the Manchus

-A Jurchen tribal leader named Nurhaci (r.
-1616–1626), starting with just a small tribe, rapidly gained control over all the Manchurian tribes.
-During the Imjin War he offered to lead his tribes in support of the Ming army.
-This offer was declined, but he was granted honorific Ming titles for his gesture.
-Recognizing the weakness in the Ming authority north of their border, he took control over all of the other unrelated tribes surrounding his homeland.
-In 1610 he broke relations with the Ming court; in 1618 he demanded the Ming pay tribute to him to redress the seven grievances which he documented and sent to the Ming court.
-This was, in a very real sense, a declaration of war as the Ming were not about to pay money to the Manchu.
+Originally a Ming vassal who officially considered himself a guardian of the Ming border and a local representative of imperial Ming power, Nurhaci, leader of the Jianzhou Jurchens, unified other Jurchen clans to create a new Manchu ethnic identity.
+During the Japanese invasions of Korea he offered to lead his tribes in support of the Ming army.
+This offer was declined, but he was granted the title of dragon-tiger general for his gesture.
+Recognizing the weakness in the Ming authority in Manchuria at the time, he took control over all of the other unrelated tribes surrounding his homeland.
+In 1616 he established the Later Jin dynasty and broke relations with the Ming court; in 1618 he openly renounced the Ming overlordship and demanded the Ming pay tribute to him to redress Seven Grievances which he documented and sent to the Ming court, effectively declaring war with the Ming who were not about to pay money to the Manchus.

 Under the brilliant commander Yuan Chonghuan (1584–1630), the Ming were able to repeatedly fight off the Manchus, notably in 1626 at the Battle of Ningyuan and in 1628.
 Under Yuan's command the Ming had securely fortified the Shanhai Pass, thus blocking the Manchus from crossing the pass to attack the Liaodong Peninsula.
 Using European firearms acquired from his cook, he was able to stave off Nurhaci's advances along the Liao River.
 Although he was named field marshal of all the northeastern forces in 1628, he was executed in 1630 on trumped-up charges of colluding with the Manchus as they staged their raids.
 Succeeding generals proved unable to eliminate the Manchu threat.